voxels/ToyPhotoGallery/README.md

 - Parse
 - Bugsnag

-**NOTE:** The FBSDKIntegrationTests are misconfigured for building in Carthage.
-To fix the dependency, open the FBSDKIntegreationTests Scheme, Choose Run > Executable > FBSDKTestHost.app
+**NOTE:** At the time of writing, the FBSDKIntegrationTests are misconfigured for building in Carthage.
+Remove the dependency from the FacebookSDK.xcworkspace schemes to pass through the build.

 Run the following commands to update the dependencies:
 ```
-carthage update --no-build
-carthage build --platform ios
+carthage update --platform iOS
 ```

+Typically, the Carthage build products would not be added to the github repo via a line in the .gitignore, however, for the purposes of this project, they are included so that the project can be compiled out of the box.

 ## Backend Setup